hexrcs/MIMAviz/README.md

 ### Embedding in your own website

 This app is bundled, transpiled and minified with Webpack and Babel.
-You may find a `bundle.js` in the `/dist` folder of the project.
+You may find a `bundle.js` in the `/dist` folder of the project, or download the tar ball from the [Releases](https://github.com/hexrcs/MIMAviz/releases) page.
 This is the bundled script for use in production.
 After being link to your HTML, it will append a 800x600 canvas to an existing DOM element with ID `mimaviz`.
 You may then use CSS to customize either the parent element or the canvas itself.

 If you wish to customize this behaviour, you may modify the `/src/js/app.js` file found in the project, then recompile the project.